 4. Use ‘Keyword Rich’ Product Descriptions

-Google Shopping works in a different way to its AdWords search campaigns.
+Google Shopping works in a different way to its Google Ads search campaigns.
 Instead of choosing the keywords you want to target, you bid on Product Groups.
 Google then sources relevant keyword matches from your product title and description fields.

 5. Pay Attention to Negative Keywords